angelss197200/Containers/README.md

 # dockers
 Container for media download and playback

-Edit the .env file to your needs, specialy the "COMPOSE_FILE" like and the emty option
+Edit the .env file to your needs, specialy the "COMPOSE_FILE" line and the emty options